Last Updated on

-I try to scout the location a day prior to shooting a sunset to increase my chances of success.
-Arriving to the location in the middle of the day gives me plenty of time to evaluate the setting in terms of composition, camera placement, lens selection, focal length, etc. I even take a few photos with my cell phone as a reminder of potential composition options.
+I try to scout the location a day prior to shooting sunset to increase my chances of success.
+Arriving at the location in the middle of the day gives me plenty of time to evaluate the setting in terms of composition, camera placement, lens selection, focal length, etc. I even take a few photos with my cell phone as a reminder of potential composition options.

 Other than snapping a few photos, I also use the Exsate Golden Hour app on my smartphone to identify the sun’s trajectory and the exact location where the sun will touch the horizon.
 The app also pinpoints the exact time of the Golden Hour, sunset, and the end of the Blue Hour.
 It truly takes the guesswork out of timing my shots!

 With the Magic Hours pinpointed, I usually arrive 1.5 hours before sunset to give myself enough time to set up my camera and tripod.

 While you are scouting your location, it is important to identify various points of interest in the foreground.
 It is easy to focus solely on the beautiful colors of the sky, but these hues do not produce a meaningful composition by themselves.
 Use a point of interest in the foreground like a tree, the beach, a stream, or a rock to connect the foreground to the background.
 This creates a more expressive image that draws viewers further into the composition.

 Tip #3: Shoot RAW

 If you follow my blog, you know I am a huge fan of shooting RAW.
 This is even more important when shooting sunsets for many reasons.
 First, it eliminates any concern about the composition’s White Balance since this setting can be nondestructively adjusted during the editing process.